dapr/dapr/charts/dapr/README.md

 ## Installing the Chart

-Dapr' Helm chart is hosted in an [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/), which does not yet support anonymous access to charts therein.
-Until this is resolved, adding the Helm repository from which Dapr can be installed requires use of a shared set of read-only credentials.

 Make sure helm is initialized in your running kubernetes cluster.

 For more details on initializing helm, Go [here](https://docs.helm.sh/helm/#helm)